JoshuaJFogg/slate/source/includes/_catalogues.md

 Parameter | Type | Description |
 --------- | ------- |  ----------- |
-subscriptionsInfo | array[object] | Object containing all subscription services on the Client subscriptionsInfo > subscriptionId | string | The identifier of the subscription subscriptionsInfo > resourceReference | string | The reference of the subscription subscriptionsInfo > subscriptionGroup | string | The subscription group the subscription belongs subscriptionsInfo > subscriptionGroupTag | string | The subscription group tag the subscription belongs subscriptionsInfo > subscriptionGroupStatus | string | The status of the subscription group subscriptionsInfo > subscriptionDescription | string | A description of the subscription service subscriptionsInfo > subscriptionTitle | string | A title of the subscription service subscriptionsInfo > subscriptionType | string | The type of subscription service subscriptionsInfo > subscriptionStatus | string | The status of the subscription service subscriptionsInfo > initialPricingEnabled | boolean | An indication whether initial pricing is enabled subscriptionsInfo > trialInfo | object | Object containing trial information subscriptionsInfo > trialInfo > trialEnabled | boolean | An indication whether trials are enabled subscriptionsInfo > trialInfo > trialUnit | string | Duration type (month, day, year, etc.) subscriptionsInfo > trialInfo > trialPeriod | integer | How long the duration should be subscriptionsInfo > trialInfo > discountPercentage | number | How much the price will be discounted subscriptionsInfo > trialInfo > nonPaymentTrial | boolean | An indication to whether payment details are required subscriptionsInfo > contractInfo | object | Object containing contract information subscriptionsInfo > contractInfo > contractUnit | string | Type of contract (day, week, month, etc.) subscriptionsInfo > contractInfo > contractPeriod | integer | Number of units the contract runs subscriptionsInfo > contractInfo > autoRenewDefault | string | Indication whether the subscription service will renew subscriptionsInfo > pricingInfo | array[object] | The collection of all prices configured for the subscription service subscriptionsInfo > pricingInfo > currency | string | The currency the price is associated to subscriptionsInfo > pricingInfo > initialPrice | number | The price that will be paid on sign-up of the subscription service subscriptionsInfo > pricingInfo > priceIsGross | boolean | An indication as to whether the price returned is the gross or net price subscriptionsInfo > pricingInfo > renewalPrice | number | The price that will be paid on subsequent renewal purchases subscriptionsInfo > pricingInfo > priceId | integer | The eSuite Identifer for the price subscriptionsInfo > pricingInfo > taxCategory | string | Tax category subscriptionsInfo > pricingInfo > resourceReference | string | The identifier for the price that should be used on purchase calls subscriptionsInfo > pricingInfo > paymentMethod | string | The payment method associated to the specific price subscriptionsInfo > allowedPaymentMethods | array[string] | The collection of payment methods available on the subscription service subscriptionsInfo > customParameters | array[object] | Custom parameters subscriptionsInfo > customParameters > parameterName | string | Name of the custom parameter subscriptionsInfo > customParameters > parameterType | string | An indication as to what data type the parameter should be displayed e.g. HTML, Decimal subscriptionsInfo > customParameters > parameterValue | string | Value of the custom parameter subscriptionsInfo > images | array[object] | The overarching object which contains all images for the subscription service subscriptionsInfo > images > imageId | integer | The eSuite identifier for the image subscriptionsInfo > images > displayName | string | Display name subscriptionsInfo > images > fileName | string | The file name associated to the image subscriptionsInfo > images > default | boolean | An indication as to whether the image is the default image for the subscription service subscriptionsInfo > images > location | string | The URL location the image is hosted at subscriptionsInfo > groupLicensing | object | A breakdown of how many group licenses are associated to the subscription service subscriptionsInfo > groupLicensing > standard | integer | The number of standard licenses associated to the subscription service subscriptionsInfo > groupLicensing > overflow | integer | The number of overflow licenses associated to the subscription service
+`subscriptionsInfo` | array[object] | Object containing all subscription services on the Client `subscriptionsInfo` > subscriptionId | string | The identifier of the subscription `subscriptionsInfo` > resourceReference | string | The reference of the subscription `subscriptionsInfo` > subscriptionGroup | string | The subscription group the subscription belongs `subscriptionsInfo` > subscriptionGroupTag | string | The subscription group tag the subscription belongs `subscriptionsInfo` > subscriptionGroupStatus | string | The status of the subscription group `subscriptionsInfo` > subscriptionDescription | string | A description of the subscription service `subscriptionsInfo` > subscriptionTitle | string | A title of the subscription service `subscriptionsInfo` > subscriptionType | string | The type of subscription service `subscriptionsInfo` > subscriptionStatus | string | The status of the subscription service `subscriptionsInfo` > initialPricingEnabled | boolean | An indication whether initial pricing is enabled `subscriptionsInfo` > trialInfo | object | Object containing trial information `trialInfo` > trialEnabled | boolean | An indication whether trials are enabled `trialInfo` > trialUnit | string | Duration type (month, day, year, etc.)
+`trialInfo` > trialPeriod | integer | How long the duration should be `trialInfo` > discountPercentage | number | How much the price will be discounted `trialInfo` > nonPaymentTrial | boolean | An indication to whether payment details are required `subscriptionsInfo` > contractInfo | object | Object containing contract information `contractInfo` > contractUnit | string | Type of contract (day, week, month, etc.)
+`contractInfo` > contractPeriod | integer | Number of units the contract runs `contractInfo` > autoRenewDefault | string | Indication whether the subscription service will renew `subscriptionsInfo` > pricingInfo | array[object] | The collection of all prices configured for the subscription service `pricingInfo` > currency | string | The currency the price is associated to `pricingInfo` > initialPrice | number | The price that will be paid on sign-up of the subscription service `pricingInfo` > priceIsGross | boolean | An indication as to whether the price returned is the gross or net price `pricingInfo` > renewalPrice | number | The price that will be paid on subsequent renewal purchases `pricingInfo` > priceId | integer | The eSuite Identifer for the price `pricingInfo` > taxCategory | string | Tax category `pricingInfo` > resourceReference | string | The identifier for the price that should be used on purchase calls `pricingInfo` > paymentMethod | string | The payment method associated to the specific price `subscriptionsInfo` > allowedPaymentMethods | array[string] | The collection of payment methods available on the subscription service
+`subscriptionsInfo` > customParameters | array[object] | Custom parameters
+`customParameters` > parameterName | string | Name of the custom parameter `customParameters` > parameterType | string | An indication as to what data type the parameter should be displayed e.g. HTML, Decimal
+`customParameters` > parameterValue | string | Value of the custom parameter `subscriptionsInfo` > images | array[object] | The overarching object which contains all images for the subscription service `images` > imageId | integer | The eSuite identifier for the image `images` > displayName | string | Display name `images` > fileName | string | The file name associated to the image `images` > default | boolean | An indication as to whether the image is the default image for the subscription service `images` > location | string | The URL location the image is hosted at `subscriptionsInfo` > groupLicensing | object | A breakdown of how many group licenses are associated to the subscription service
+`groupLicensing` > standard | integer | The number of standard licenses associated to the subscription service `groupLicensing` > overflow | integer | The number of overflow licenses associated to the subscription service